lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.61 Reynolds returns ~ No.64 Berselium acquired    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

+You must have viewed [**Side-Quest #063 - The General's Date**](https://lifebottle.github.io/#/./projects/destiny-dc/stahn-guide?id=side-quest-063-the-general39s-date) in order to trigger this event.
+Set Cheslea's title to *Innocent* and speak with Melina in Harmentz.
+Still unable to share her true feelings, Melina is caught off gaurd by Chelsea's innocence.
+Thanks to Chelsea, Melina's feelings can finally be shared.

 ![](stahn-guide/sub112_1.png)
-▲ She's tough on him when others are around but when they're alone you can see her true side, it's what you would call a "Tsundere"
+▲ She's tough on him when others are around but when they're alone you can see her true side, it's what you would call a "Tsundere".

 ---